3urobeat/output-logger/README.md

 Set this to true if you are requiring the library in a child process and the parent process also already required the library.
 This will disable start and exit related cursor movement and line clearing stuff so that both processes can share the same terminal stdout without making conflicting actions, resulting in missing messages etc.

+> [!NOTE]
-> **Note:** You need to handle a started animation, progress bar or message with remove set to true from the **same process!**
+> You need to handle a started animation, progress bar or message with remove enabled from the **same process!**
-> You can't (for example) start an animation from process 1 and expect the other process to clear it when printing a message from there.
-Before process 2 can print, process 1 needs to stop the animation first to avoid weird results.
+> You can't (for example) start an animation from process 1 and expect the other process to clear it when logging.
+Before process 2 can print, process 1 needs to stop the animation first.

 ### msgstructure
 String that contains supported keywords that will be replaced by the value you give them when calling the logging function.
 Take a look at the example above where I listed the default values to understand.
 This allows you to customize the structure of your log message.

-> Note: Please only use square or round brackets to surround keywords and pipes between keywords inside brackets as of now.

 ### paramstructure
 Array that contains logger.Const strings (except for the raw booleans shown above) in the order you would like to have the parameters of the logger function.